 Results of the operator-attended noise surveys at 'Atkins' are provided in Table 4.
 Monitoring location 'Atkins' represents residential receptors located to the north of the site.
-Monitoring during this quarter at this location was conducted closer to SMC at the Atkins property boundary.
+Due to access issues, monitoring during this quarter at this location was conducted closer to SMC at the Atkins property boundary.